The good and the bad

 Gina Rinehart

-Ms Rinehart is the wealthiest person in Australia.
+Ms Rinehart is the wealthiest person in Australia, according to some sources, she is the wealthiest woman in the world.
 She could do enormous good works with her money.

 For example, a simple calculation shows that she could give $5,000 to each of the million poorest Australians without losing her position as the wealthiest person in the nation.
 Think, for a moment, how much relief such a gift would provide for these people; and this is just a very simple example of what she could do.

-Ms Rinehart does philanthropic work, but the amount of harm she does to the planet and future generations by trying to make people believe that anthropogenic climate change is not a fact far outweighs any good she does.
-She undermines climate action so that her coal-mining businesses can make even more money for her.
+Ms Rinehart does philanthropic work, but from what I've read (and referenced below) the amount of harm she does to the planet and future generations by trying to make people doubt the truth of anthropogenic climate change far outweighs any good she does.
+She undermines climate action, probably so that her coal-mining businesses can make even more money for her.
 Surely that is a recipe for self-contempt rather than self-respect.

 See, for example: